defytheflow/react-course/hooks/use-effect.md

 - Fetching data
 - Setting up a subscription
 - Manually changing the DOM
-- Registering and deregestering event listeners
+- Registering and deregistering event listeners
 - Reading from local storage
 - Logging